howijd/.github/profile/README.md

 |    |    |   |    |
 | **CLIENT** |  *coming soon*   |  *coming soon*   |  *coming soon*   |  *coming soon*   |
 | **NODE**   |  *coming soon*   |  *coming soon*   |  *coming soon*   |  *coming soon*   |

+---

+Howijd.Network is a decentralized ecosystem and DAO that aims to increase the adoption and use of secure decentralized technologies.
+It uses advanced technologies such as the Hydra Head protocol and the Ouroboros proof-of-stake consensus protocol to create a platform for an integrated productivity tool.
+Users can participate in decentralized governance by staking HOWI tokens and holding Extended PFP NFTs on staking wallets.
+Howijd.Network has a unique feature: deployable Addons.
+These offer extensive customization options and can be used for a range of applications.
+The platform's modular design and deployable Addons make it suitable for a wide range of domains and ideal for businesses, entrepreneurs, freelancers, and individuals.

 <!-- links -->
 [howijd.network]: https://howijd.network